Pageloop helps create new knowledge base articles by generating complete drafts from the context you provide.

 No. The Chrome Extension is only needed if you want to record a flow.
 You can create articles entirely from the Pageloop web app by entering product notes, uploading images, and clicking Create Article.

-How many images can I upload?
+What media can I upload?

 Can I select more than one template?